carvel-dev/carvel/site/content/blog/kapp_deploy_oidc_gke.md

 Now we will see how we can use GitHub Action – [auth](https://github.com/google-github-actions/auth) to set up and configure authentication to Google Cloud.
 We need to perform the following configurations on GCP -

-1. Create new Workload Identity Pool (IAM -> Workload Identity Federation -> Workload Indentity Pool) and add a OIDC Provider to it with Issuer URL as `https://token.actions.githubusercontent.com`.
+1. Create a new Workload Identity Pool (IAM -> Workload Identity Federation -> Workload Identity Pool) and add an OIDC Provider to it with Issuer URL as `https://token.actions.githubusercontent.com`.
-2. Configure the Attribute mapping and conditions of provider.
+2. Configure the Attribute mapping and conditions of the provider.
-3. Create a service account and connect Workload Identity Pool you just creted to the service account by assigned to the Workload Identity User role.
+3. Create a service account and connect Workload Identity Pool you just created to the service account by assigned to the Workload Identity User role.
 For more information, see the [GCP documentation](https://cloud.google.com/iam/docs/workload-identity-federation?_ga=2.114275588.-285296507.1634918453#conditions).

 To update workflows for OIDC, you will need to make two changes to your YAML: